Nut butter is a delicious addition to your breakfast, lunch, or even dinner.

 Think about shaking a container of mixed nuts.
 Now imagine the sound of a motor, and shaking the nuts much faster.
 That’s the sound level you’re talking about when you’re making a good nut butter, so sound reduction is a very good trait to have.

-The last thing I want to mention is that high quality blenders are much less likely to wear out due to the stress of grinding nuts, which means that buying a better blender is less expensive over time.
+The last thing I want to mention is that high quality blenders are much less likely to wear out due to the stress of grinding nuts, whicth means that buying a better blender is less expensive over time.
+Speaking of blending nuts, the process is surprisingly similar to blending chickpeas into paste, which is a core part of making hummus!

 Blenders that aren’t as well designed, or that use lower quality components, are much more likely to burn out if you use them regularly, and especially if you like to make foods that can challenge the blender.
 Anything with nuts or ice, or even frozen fruits, can be challenging for a poorly-designed blender.